Childrens Disability Benefits

 If I am Approved for Disability Will My Children Get Benefits?

 Whether your child or children will get Social Security dependent benefits depends on which disability benefits you've been approved for, SSDI or SSI.
 Only SSDI provides dependents benefits to your children.
-SSI provides no benefit to anyone but the disabled individule, though disabled children can receive disability benefits under SSI if they meet the criteria for being disabled.
+SSI provides no benefit to anyone but the disabled individual, though disabled children can receive disability benefits under SSI if they meet the criteria for being disabled.

 Can Grandchildren Receive Dependents' Benefits?